Skip to main content

 Once you have reviewed different areas of improving and automating your workloads pertaining to Invicti, you can continue refining your processes based on your business and security requirements and continue to iterate on your tasks from Phases 2 and 3 as you move into Phase 4.

-Phase 4: Continued engagements or upgrades (days 31+)
+Phase 4: Continued engagements & other resources (days 31+)

-As you approach the end of the first 30 days of familiarizing yourself with different capabilities of Invicti and automating different aspects of your workflows, you may want to explore additional capabilities of Invicti.
-If these were not already discussed prior to your onboarding or during your procurement phase, there are a few more capabilities and services you can review.
+As you approach the end of the first 30 days of familiarizing yourself with different capabilities of Invicti and automating different aspects of your workflows, there may be additional services provided by Invicti that you could leverage, as you look to build your application security program.

 Professional services